 - Cellular therapy

 Cellular therapy is one of the newer treatment options available for people with chronic bronchitis.
-If you are interested in exploring more treatment options for your chronic bronchitis, contact the experts at the Lung Institute today at 888-745-6697.
+If you are interested in exploring more treatment options for your chronic bronchitis, contact the experts at the Lung Health Institute today at 888-745-6697.
 As the world’s only cellular clinic that solely focuses on lung disease, we offer groundbreaking cellular therapy options to safely treat chronic bronchitis and other conditions that contribute to chronic obstructive pulmonary disease (COPD).